omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 3.md

 Chestnut-brown hair done in a short bob, a pair of brown eyes and above them, two thin eyebrows framing her face.
 A vivid image of her laying in a casket filled my head.
 There was no mistaking it, the name was different but this was definitely *her*.

 “Hello?
-You home?”, a hand appeared in front of me, waving back and forth.
+You home?”
+A hand appeared in front of me, waving back and forth.

 “Oh, sorry.
 Nice to meet you, I’m Esther.
 I live outside of town”.